convo-lang/make-nextjs-supabase/README.md

-# make-nextjs-supabase
+# Convo-Make NextJs Supabase Template
-A Convo-Make template that creates a NextJS Supabase web app
+This repo is a Convo-Make NextJs Supabase Template that is a generative template that creates an app based on the contents of the `./context/` directory and the `make.convo` file.